ablyamitsaini/ewheelers_V9.1.1/readme.txt

 Bug:
     -> 030847 - Retain No Record Found if new volume discount or special price added for any product.
-    -> 030841 - admin> special price, volume discount > seller name column needs to be there
+    -> 030841 - admin> special price, volume discount > seller name column needs to be there -> 030840 - when currency is changed from front end> then it's displaying in INR while on editing it's in $

 <!-- Release notes TV-9.0.1.20190923 -- >
 New Features :
 	> Task - 66013 - Special Price Module